 - Could you partner or create a joint venture with a supplier or third party quickly to get the capability in-house?

 - Could you hire new staff quickly enough or perhaps purchase an organisation or system in order to ramp up your capability?

 - Could you grow the second capability in another part of the organisation?

 Planning the capabilities needed and their maturity is vital to generate the confidence that the opportunity can be both met and serviced.

 Creating capability within the business requires its own implementation and execution plan and is a fundamental aspect of strategy execution planning.
 (More on this in forthcoming blogs).

 Step 4 – Analyse the impact on the current portfolio

 Analysing the impact of the new opportunity on your current portfolio is critical to help manage the opportunity risk.
 It might be very tempting to put your best and brightest talent on a new exciting opportunity, but if it means existing service levels drop, the risk is you find that your current business is put at risk in favour of a new opportunity which may never materialise.

-How can you ensure you maintain sufficient focus and impetus with current services while providing enough resource and capability for a new opportunity?
-Perhaps extending investment and hiring in new talent or partners is a better option if it means reducing the risk on the current portfolio.
+How can you ensure you maintain sufficient focus and impetus with current services while providing enough resources and capability for a new opportunity?
+Perhaps extending investment and hiring new talent or partners is a better option if it means reducing the risk on the current portfolio.

 If this opportunity is so great and so real, it might make commercial sense to stop some existing work in favour of your new opportunity.